rrafal/dev-guide/principles.md

 * performance testing
 * security testing

-Test for functionality.
-When you write test function or comment, write down:
+Test behavior, not implementation.
+When you write a test (its name or comment), write down:
-"when ... then ..."
+"when ... then ...".
+This means that you'll be testing on slightly higher level.
+Testing behavior has a huge benefit.
+You get to test your business logic instead of testing semantics of the programming language.
+Also, it allows you to refactor, change the implementation details, without having to rewrite your tests.

 Mock your objects and functions.
 Life is so much easier with mocking.
 When mocking is not available in a given language, use dependency injection pattern.